melinamu97/factored-test/README.md

 # factored-test
-This is a technical test for Factored
-Coded by Melina Raigosa Gallego using FastAPI and REACT.
+This is a technical assesment for Factored coded by Melina Raigosa Gallego using FastAPI and REACT.

 ## Description:
 This application renders functional login page for imaginary employees of Factored.